Committees' Congressional Handbook

-Decorations of nominal value (such as frames, bookends, flags, seals, etc.) for committee offices are reimbursable.
+Decorations of nominal value (such as bookends, flags, seals, etc.) for Committee offices are reimbursable.
 Contact the Committee on House Administration for a list of Government agencies that provide wall decorations free of charge.

 Offices should consult with the Office of House Employment Counsel at x57075 when establishing drug-testing policies.

-Pursuant to 5 U.S.C. § 5946, dues, membership fees, assessments, and annual fees are not reimbursable (5 USC § 5946).
+Pursuant to 5 U.S.C. § 5946, dues, membership fees, assessments, and annual fees are not reimbursable.

-Ordinary and necessary expenses for Members or employees of the committee to attend conferences, seminars, briefings, and informational programs related to official committee business are reimbursable.
+Ordinary and necessary expenses for Members or employees of the Committee to attend vendor-sponsored conferences, seminars, briefings, professional training, and informational programs related to the official Committee business are reimbursable, except where noted:

-- Reimbursement may not be made for expenses to attend educational programs in order to obtain a primary, secondary, graduate, post-graduate, or professional degree.
+1. Members or employees may not be reimbursed for expenses to attend educational programs in order to obtain a primary, secondary, graduate, postgraduate, or professional degree.

-- Expenses associated with acquiring or maintaining professional certification or licensing are not reimbursable except for basic first-aid, CPR, or notary certifications.
+2. Expenses associated with acquiring or maintaining professional certification or licensing are not reimbursable except for basic first-aid, CPR, or notary certifications.

-Members and employees of a committee may not be reimbursed for food and beverage expenses related to social activities or social events (e.g. receptions, entertainment, holiday or personal celebrations, and swearing-in or inauguration day celebrations, etc.).
+Members and employees of a Committee may not be reimbursed for food and beverage expenses related to social activities or social events (e.g. receptions, entertainment, holiday or personal celebrations, and swearing-in or inauguration day celebrations, etc.).

 The cost of alcoholic beverages is not reimbursable under any circumstances.

-Framing services for items to be displayed in the committee offices are reimbursable.
-When committees use the in-House framing service provided by the Furniture Resource Center at x58000, charges will be automatically debited from committee funds.
+Framing services for items to be displayed in the Committee offices are reimbursable.
+When Committees use the in-House framing service provided by the CAO, charges will be automatically debited from Committee funds.